panthernet/ThunderED/readme.md

 * Multiple language support
 * Web templates and rich settings
 * Effective caching logic for less network and memory load
-* Message templates for customization by template files without any source-code modifications
+* Highly customizable Message templates for killmails without any source-code modifications
 * Modular design for new extensions such as templates, modules and DB support

 # Supported Modules